-Are long term food containers hard to come by?
+Are containers for storing food long term hard to come by?

-What kind of container you choose will depend on the type of food, available storage, budget, and your time.
+What kind of container you choose will depend on the type of food you want to store, available storage, budget, and your time.

-Hopefully, the above article helped you to decide what container is best for your long-term food storage plans.
+Hopefully, the above article helps you to decide what container is best for you and your long-term food storage plans.